-The primary objective of the M.A. program is to provide a basic introduction to the subject matter and the skills required for advanced work in the discipline.
+The primary objective of the M.A. program is to prove a basic introduction to the subject matter and the skills required for advanced work in the discipline.

-Three streams are offered, each reflecting a different focus of contemporary linguistics: Linguistic Analysis, Experimental Linguistics, and Language Documentation and Conservation.
+Three streams are offered, each reflecting a different focus of contemporary linguistics: linguistic analysis, language and cognition, and language documentation and analysis.

 Student Handbook.
 URL, if available online: http://www.ling.hawaii.edu/graduate/pdfs/MAmanual.pdf

 Information Sheet, Flyer, or Brochure URL, if available online:

 UHM Catalog.
 Page Number:

 Course Syllabi.
 URL, if available online:

 3) Below is the link to your program's curriculum map (if submitted in 2009).
 If it has changed or if we do not have your program's curriculum map, please upload it as a PDF.